-Before buying things here myself, money would be used to be ready for any potential financial emergencies, such as car or home repairs, and especially for paying things off, etc., basically savings, then the items below.
-But if one wants, money can be given via PayPal and credit card donations can be made here, though there is a fee (not sure the percentage), (also generally 10% of all donations I get there I give to The Trevor Project (suicide prevention and crisis intervention for LGBTQIA+ youth).
-While cash may be more appreciated than the stuff below, I know people think cash is impersonal, so that’s what the list below is for.
+Before buying things here myself, money would be used to be ready for any potential financial emergencies, such as much needed replacement ca, home repairs, and especially for paying things off, etc., then the items below.
+But if one wants, money can be given via PayPal and credit card donations can be made here, though there is a fee (not sure the percentage), also generally 10% of all donations I get there I give to The Trevor Project (suicide prevention and crisis intervention for LGBTQIA+ youth) since that is part of my commitment for donations to my Twitch streams, if it is noted that this is for wish list / bills, I might skip the donation if you want.
+Or there is my Venmo, I’m not sure how much they take in fees.
+The main use of money right now would be to pay things down, and towards a much needed new to me car.

 Primary Wants

-Some of the below are on this Amazon wish list, though many of the cheaper more preferred choices, such as the cheaper bike trainer (even the Wahoo trainer on there doesn’t come with a year of Zwift like the ones direct from Zwift or Wahoo do), aren’t available from Amazon.
+Some of the below are on this Amazon wish list, though many of the cheaper more preferred choices, such as the cheaper bike trainer (even the Wahoo trainer on there are not as cheap as they are direct from Wahoo or Zwift), aren’t available from Amazon.
 However, to make it easier on some people, I put on the Amazon list what I could.

 A New Smart Watch

 My watch is getting out of date in terms of fitness tracking.
 It can’t track lots of activities that the newer watches can, like climbing, and doesn’t track running dynamics.
 Also it’s GPS is nowhere near as good as the ones here.
-It’s an older Garmin Venu, and the Venu 2 came out in 2021, with then on the Venu 3 out now, so an idea of how out of date it is.
+It’s an older Garmin Venu I got around 2020 (they are up to 3 on the Venu side).
 The Venu is more an semi entry level fitness watch than a sports watch.
 So the idea is to upgrade to a proper sports watch.
 Plus my Venu is starting to drain a bit too fast.
 It is still better than say an Apple Watch, but bad for a Garmin.

 The “cheaper” of the new watches I want is a Garmin Forerunner 965 ($599.99).
 Black band or yellow band… though really, the yellow band really kicks it up.
 This is what I’d probably go for, even if I had the money for the Epic Pro (gen2) below, because that extra money could go for other items on the list.

 While that is the more “reasonably priced” option.
 Going up to $899 (for the regular Gorilla glass), or $999 (for Sapphire crystal and Titanium case), one gets the brand new Garmin Epix Pro (gen2).
-The Epix Pro (gen2) has far more features, far more accuracy (both GPS, and fitness), and has ECG ability, though that’s more for detecting heart attacks, which while helpful, isn’t a mandatory feature yet.
+The Epix Pro (gen2) has far more features, far more accuracy (both GPS, and fitness), and has ECG ability.
 Like this watch is beyond amazing, and I want it as my main watch choice, but is it really $300 better than the Forerunner 965?
 Probably not.

 Smart Trainer for Bike

-So one of the main reasons I wanted a bike period, is to use Zwift, TrainerRoad, or other similar apps (more on those later).
+So one of the main reasons I wanted a bike period, way back in 2020/2021, like over 80% (probably over 90%), is to use Zwift, TrainerRoad, or other similar apps (more on those later).
 So it’d be number one on this list, but space to use it is why it’s down here.
-Plus to use it anywhere I can’t see the computer, means an iPad, gaming level laptop, Apple TV and a new TV, or something along those lines.
+Plus to use it anywhere I can’t see the computer or living room TV, means an iPad, gaming level laptop, Apple TV and a new TV (not exactly portable though), or something along those lines.

-The main advantage of a smart trainer is being able to do actual training, at set power levels, and set heart rate zones, etc. Which one can’t do realistically on the road, at least without power meter pedals (and a bike computer to read the power on), which are further down the list.
-And power meters are far more expensive, though become required in addition to a trainer if one is serious about racing on Zwift and other platforms for cash or other prizes, but those type things are far off for me.
-Even with all that, the terrain, temperature and wind, other people on the road or trail, all effect what one is doing, making it near impossible to keep at a certain heart rate or power zone.
+The main advantage of a smart trainer is being able to do actual training, at set power levels.
+Which one can’t do realistically on the road, at least without power meter pedals, which are further down the list.
+And power meters are far more expensive than a trainer, though become required in addition to a trainer if one is serious about racing on Zwift and other platforms for cash or other prizes.
+Even with all that, the terrain, temperature and wind, cars, other people on the road or trail, all effect what one is doing, making it near impossible to keep at a certain power zones.
 Indoor training fixes that.
 Plus you can do it every day, all year, where going out in the snow, rain, extreme heat and cold, and dealing with road traffic, make it harder to train outdoors.

 Also, programs like Zwift help gamify the fitness, and keep you riding, chasing kits (clothing items, such as socks, gloves, glasses, shirts, bibs, bike shorts, shoes, etc.), bikes, wheels, badges, achievements, and more.
 Like it’d probably be my most played “game” while also helping me get more fit.
-The main goal being to be able to keep up on group rides in the real world, which presently is a problem as there’s like two group rides I can keep up with, which is a great group ride one Friday a month, but it’d be nice to get out on more.
-Anyhow, like I said, it’d probably be my main “game”, even over my Steam games and the like, because there’s just more I could in theory do, and goals to chase.
+Like I said, it’d probably be my main “game”, even over my Steam games and the like, because there’s just more I could in theory do, and goals to chase.
 New routs to take.
 There’s so much that one could take advantage of with it.
 Seriously, it’d be used a lot if I could use of Zwift and others like it.
-Like my most played game is Path of Exile, a Free to Play game that I have over 400, nearing 500 hours in, though that’s since 2012 and most of that is the last few years… all beyond the point.. but to say that I think I’d get that many hours in Zwift in less than a year.
+My most played game is Path of Exile, a Free to Play game that I have over 600 hours in (might be able to see digging around in my Steam Profile), though that’s since 2012 and most of that is the last few years (which is beyond the point), but to say that I think I’d get that many hours in Zwift in less than a year.
 Zwift is basically the number one reason I have a bike in the first place.

 The big problem with the smart trainer, is space is tight.
 They aren’t big by themselves, they can be put aside and aren’t overly heavy.
 It’s the space for the bike.
 Like the footprint of a Wahoo Kickr Core below is 20″x23″ while the legs are open, and closes to 20″x9″ when the legs are closed for storage.
-It’s small enough to fit in a corner or storage space while not in use.
+It’s small enough to fit in a corner or storage space while not in use, and wouldn’t be noticeable.

 It’s the bike on it that adds to the space.
-The bike itself is about 5.5′ long counting the tires, so about the size of me.
-The back wheel comes off so the bike can drive the trainer, so the whole setup would take up less than 6′ of space while in use, and folds down to a fairly small footprint when the bike is away.
+The bike itself is about 5.5′ long, so about the size of me lying down.
+The back wheel comes off so the bike can drive the trainer, so the whole setup would take up less than 2′ by 6′ of space while in use, and folds down to a fairly small footprint when the bike is away.
 Still, that’s a bit of room to use up in the unit itself while in use.
 Where the bike goes between uses is probably the other problem, though more on that below too.

 Also, regardless of which of the trainers I got… The new Zwift Play controllers ($149, though on sale for $99 during the beta software period, which is still the price as of August 2024) would be a great bonus, as they help navigate the menus and other stuff without the need to have a keyboard/mouse.
 They also add steering to Zwift, and can be used for virtual shifting on trainers that allow for that, more on that in a bit.
 This is most certainly optional, but helpful in Zwift.

-And while Zwift is one of the main aims here, especially as some of the main choices include a year of it free, there are other similar apps like Rouvy where one rides on real video on real courses around the world (over 1000 courses), Rolla which is currently free, My Woosh, which also free, and which is what the UCI is using for official esports cycling, and indieVelo, another free option while it is in it’s current beta form (though PC and Mac only), to name a few .
-Then there’s TrainerRoad eventually when I’m ready for more serious training, as it’s got lots of features that make for serious training.
-As noted though, most of the trainers below come with a year of Zwift with them, that’s a $190 value right there (or one can go monthly for $20 a month).
-Note, Zwift has a gift card, but you can’t for some reason use it for the membership, just physical items like socks, shirts, and the like…
+And while Zwift is one of the main aims here, especially as some of the main choices include a year of it free, there are other similar apps like Rouvy where one rides on real video on real courses around the world (over 1000 courses), Rolla which is currently free, My Woosh, which also free (though notably, as it is funded by the UAE, some accuse it of sports washing), and which is what the UCI is using for official esports cycling, and Training Peaks Virtual (previously indieVello, which was free, but is now part of a premium Training Peaks subscription).
+Then there’s TrainerRoad and Xert eventually when I’m ready for more serious training, as they have lots of features that make for serious training, and both now integrate with Zwift natively.
+Note, while Zwift has a gift card, you can’t for some reason use it for the membership, just physical items like socks, shirts, and the like.

-• Another item needed if being used anywhere but the main computer or TV in the living room, is a better fan.
+Another item needed if being used anywhere but the main computer or TV in the living room, is a better fan.
 There is the Wahoo Kickr Headwind below, but that’s $300, an insane amount to spend on a fan.
 The Amazon Wish List has a Vacmaster AM201R Portable Air Mover with Remote Control ($79.06) which would be okay, and is basically a carpet drying fan, and is the cheapest option for a good fan to keep cool while on a trainer.
 The JetBlack Trainer Fan ($149.00) is an exercise specific fan, though missing some of the Kickr Headwind features.
-So probably the Vacmaster, then the JetBlack fan, then the Headwind… like why spend $300 when the $79 Vacmaster is basically just as good?

 Power Meter Pedals for the Bike

-EDIT February 2024: Favero Assioma Pro MX ($811.46 for dual sensing, and $486.40 for single) is the new and by far best choice.
-For now, check out DC Rainmaker’s review of the Favero Assioma Pro MX.
+First and main choice, Favero Assioma Pro MX ($795 for dual sensing, and $499 for single, prices on the Power Meter city below) is the new and by far best choice.
+Check out DC Rainmaker’s review of the Favero Assioma Pro MX.
 Single would be fine, but one can get dual for near the price of the Garmin Rally single.
 Also, if I were to get serious about racing on Zwift and other platforms, I would still need power meter pedals as a secondary power source as one has to upload their results as well, to prove that the trainer wasn’t cheated somehow.
 As of May 2024, Power Meter City has them in stock.
 Aside from the smart trainer, this is probably the best tool to train with, and as it’s unlikely I’d get the ability to use the trainer anyhow, this is probably the best deal.
 Also, can use it outdoors on all rides, and for the cost of the trainer.
 So bonus.
+EDIT: They are on the Amazon wish list too.

 The Garmin Rally series ($649.99 for single, $1099.99 for dual… both assuming SPD compatible cleats on the shoes) is another option, but for the price it makes no sense, especially now that the Favero Assioma Pro MX is in stock.